rachaelcox/diffprot/README.md

 # enrichr
-Annotate and compute fold-changes and Z-scores for differential proteomics results.
+Annotate, compute, and visualize fold-changes and Z-scores for differential proteomics results.

 ### Functions
 `enrich()`